BES-QSIG/blogdown_source/content/courses/advancingR-spatial.md

 If you like it tidy and the dplyr way?
 Since sf is essentally a data.frame with  a list of spatial attribute attached, it works well in the tidy univers.
 Have a look at this blog to get a first feel http://strimas.com/r/tidy-sf/.

-# Load and manipulate spatial objects
+# PART III: Load and manipulate spatial objects

 Spatial data are increasingly available from the Web, from species occurrence to natural and cultural features data, accessing spatial data is now relatively easy.
 For base layers, you can find many freely available data sets such as the ones provided by the Natural Earth [http://www.naturalearthdata.com], the IUCN Protected Planet database [www.protectedplanet.net], the GADM project [https://gadm.org], worldclim [http://worldclim.org/version2] the CHELSA climate data sets [http://chelsa-climate.org] or the European Environmental Agency [https://www.eea.europa.eu/data-and-maps/data#c0=5&c11=&c5=all&b_start=0]